Terrorists leading prison worship services: DOJ audit

 “Inmates paying their debt to society should not lose their right to participate in worship services simply because they are behind bars,” Edward Ahmed Mitchell, an attorney and deputy executive director of the Council on American-Islamic Relations (CAIR), said in response to the audit.

 “The lack of diversity in prison chaplaincy is not particularly surprising, but it is a solvable problem,” Mr. Mitchell said.
-“The Bureau of Prisons should make a concerted effort to recruit full-time or volunteer chaplains of various faith backgrounds to serve incarcerated inmates.
+“The Bureau of Prisons should make a concerted effort to recruit full time or volunteer chaplains of various faith backgrounds to serve incarcerated inmates.
 The large number of incarcerated people who embrace Islam and turn their lives around in prisons should be able to benefit from Muslim chaplains, just as inmates of other faiths do.”

 But the Rev. Deacon John Tomandl, president of the American Correctional Chaplains Association, asserted that any qualified chaplain can support the spiritual needs of any inmate, regardless of affiliation.